 Wisdom is insight into the ultimate meaning of things.
 This becomes clearer when we reflect upon the differences among wisdom, intelligence, and what we might call “smarts”.
 Even computers can be smart in terms of recalling facts and calculating equations.
-But intelligence transcends smartness, just as a computer cannot transcend its programming.
-Intelligence goes beyond what is known through a desire to explore the unknown.
+But intelligence transcends smartness, while a computer cannot transcend its programming.
+Intelligence goes beyond what is known by means of a desire to explore the unknown.

 Wisdom, however, transcends intelligence because it ponders the ultimate meaning of things.
 Wisdom explores the origin, the nature, and the goal of everything that is, culminating in the contemplation of the Most Holy Trinity.
-This divine wisdom is a gift of God the Holy Spirit.
+Divine wisdom is a gift of God the Holy Spirit.

 It is through the power of the Holy Spirit that St. Paul’s words in today’s Second Reading ring true: “all things work for good for those who love God, who are called according to His purpose.”
-This purpose we need to recognize as God the Father’s providential will.
+We need to recognize this purpose as God the Father’s providential will.
 This divine, providential will converges in Christ.
 St. Paul explains this as he continues: “those He foreknew He also predestined to be conformed to the image of His Son, so that He might be the firstborn”.

-The Wisdom of Israel isn’t based upon self-interest or self-promotion.
+The wisdom that God revealed to Israel isn’t based upon self-interest or self-promotion.
 It is founded upon nothing and no one other than the Lord God Himself.
 If God is part of our lives, then even if our life seems a puzzle, we have reason to hope.
 It doesn’t matter if we don’t understand every piece of the puzzle.
-God teaches us, over time, to move this piece of the puzzle over here, and that piece there.
+God teaches us, over time, to move one piece of the puzzle over here, and another piece there.
 Over time the picture God has had in His Mind all along emerges.

 When individuals live for themselves, discord grows: first in families and then in communities and nations.
 This is why St. Thomas Aquinas in his Summary of Theology ascribes the seventh beatitude—“Blessed are the peacemakers, for they shall be called the children of God”—to the Holy Spirit’s gift of Wisdom [ST II-II 45,6].
 In our world today the teaching of St. Thomas on this point is sorely needed.